-A great specimen of shark is caught on the beach of Baracoa
+A large shark specimen is captured on the beach of Baracoa

-A shark weighing over 500 kg was captured in Yumurí, Baracoa, amid a food crisis affecting 78.7% of households in Guantánamo.
+A shark weighing over 500 kg was captured in Yumurí, Baracoa, amidst a food crisis affecting 78.7% of households in Guantánamo.

 Shark caught and already chopped upPhoto © Facebook / BARIGUA EN MI CORAZÓN.
 Culture and tradition.